 This course introduces students to fundamentals of data management, data mining, and data warehousing.
 Topics covered in the course include data modeling for the enterprise, database management systems, data warehousing techniques, data mining principles for extracting information, data visualization.
 Students will have hands-on training in advanced management systems.
 Students will have hands-on training in IT development tools.

-1832-528: ENTERPRISE-WIDE INFORMATION TECHNOLOGY CR: 3 PR: Accumulate a minimum technology, value chain management, enterprise of 6 CRs This course focuses on workflow management resource planning, and knowledge management.
+1832-528: ENTERPRISE-WIDE INFORMATION TECHNOLOGY CR: 3 PR: Accumulate a minimum of 6 CRs resource planning, and knowledge management.
 Students will have hands-on training in ERP systems.
 Student will have hands-on training in IT development tools.